4paradigm/OpenMLDB/docs/en/install_deploy.md

 sh bin/start.sh start tablet
 ```

-Repeat the above steps to deploy multiple tablets
+Repeat the above steps to deploy multiple tablet.

 **Notice:**
 * After the service is started, the tablet.pid file will be generated in the bin directory, and the process number at startup will be saved in it.
-If the pid inside the file is running, the startup will fail
+If the pid inside the file is running, the startup will fail.
-* Cluster version needs to deploy at least 2 tablets
+* Cluster version needs to deploy at least 2 tablets.
-* If you need to deploy multiple tablets, deploy all the tablets before deploying the nameserver
+* If you need to deploy multiple tablets, deploy all the tablets before deploying the Nameserver.

 ### Deploy Nameserver